 Infectious Disease Sciences (IDS) researchers are playing a key role in the development of new COVID-19 prevention and treatment strategies.
 Our researchers are heading up several population-based studies as well as leading the way in clinical response to the virus.

-Michael Boeckh and Alpana Waghmare are co-leading the COVID-19 Immune Protection Study: Investigating the role of pre-existing immunity to SARS-CoV-2, how long a person that encountered the virus is able to spread the virus, and if an individual can be re-infected again.
+Michael Boeckh and Alpana Waghmare are co-leading the COVID-19 Immune Protection Study: Investigating the role of pre-existing immunity to SARS-CoV-2 and the impact on infection outcomes.
 This may also help us understand which immune responses help to protect a person and need to be generated by a vaccine.

 Michael Boeckh is part of a multi-organizational team collaborating on the Seattle Coronavirus Assessment Network (SCAN): By collecting nasal swabs from a representative sample of healthy and sick people across Seattle and King County, the study aims to develop a better understanding of the outbreak and help inform public health decisions.

-Michael Boeckh is co-leading (with Shelly Karuna) a trial that will be conducted at the Fred Hutch COVID-19 Clinical Research Center.
+Michael Boeckh is a co-investigator on a trial (PI: Shelly Karuna) that is being conducted at the Fred Hutch COVID-19 Clinical Research Center.
 The purpose of this trial is to evaluate treatment with IV-administered REGN-COV2, a combination therapy with two antibodies, in an outpatient setting for participants with confirmed SARS-CoV-2 infection, the virus that causes COVID-19, who are symptomatic and at risk for disease progression.

 Larry Corey is head of the Fred Hutch-based operations center for the COVID-19 Prevention Network (CoVPN), which was formed by the National Institute of Allergy and Infectious Diseases (NIAID) at the United States (US) National Institutes of Health (NIH).
 CoVPN is developing and conducting studies to ensure rapid and thorough evaluation of US government-sponsored COVID-19 vaccines and antibodies for the prevention of COVID-19 disease.
 Please see the CoVPN website for more information on active trials, news releases summarizing trial results to date, or to volunteer for a COVID-19 prevention clinical study.

 Elizabeth Duke is is the site PI of a trial of molnupiravir (MK4482) that is being conducted at the Fred Hutch COVID-19 Clinical Research Center.
-The purpose of this trial is to evaluate treatment with orally-administered EIDD-2801 in an outpatient setting for participants with confirmed SARS-CoV-2 infection, the virus that causes COVID-19, who are symptomatic.
+The purpose of this trial is to evaluate treatment with orally-administered molnupiravir in adults who live with someone with confirmed SARS-CoV-2 infection.

 Manoj Menon is assessing the inflammatory cytokine profile in the treatment of COVID-19 among recipients of convalescent plasma or placebo for the Passive Immunity Trial for our Nation (PassItOn) study.

 Michael Boeckh and other Seattle Flu Study/SCAN investigators, including Amanda Casto, have demonstrated the feasibility of remote monitoring (using contactless methods of recruitment, enrollment and sample collection) for surveillance of influenza and other respiratory pathogens within households and in the community.
 The group has also applied these methods to investigate prevalence of SARS-CoV-2 in Seattle-area homeless shelters.

-Larry Corey is a co-author on a New England Journal of Medicine articles that describe safety and efficacy data from the Phase 3 trials of two SARS-CoV-2 vaccines.
-The first article demonstrated 94.1% efficacy of the Moderna mRNA-1273 SARS-CoV-2 Vaccine at preventing COVID-19 illness, with no safety concerns identified.
+Larry Corey is a co-author on two New England Journal of Medicine articles that describe safety and efficacy data from the Phase 3 trials of two SARS-CoV-2 vaccines.
+The first article demonstrated 94.1% efficacy of the Moderna mRNA-1273 SARS-CoV-2 vaccine at preventing symptomatic COVID-19 illness, with no safety concerns identified.
 The second article showed 66% efficacy of the single-dose Ad26.COV2.S vaccine from Johnson & Johnson in preventing moderate-to-severe COVID-19 illness, with an acceptable safety profile.

 Larry Corey, Emily Ford, and Anton Sholukh published a sero-epidemiology study of SARS-CoV-2 in Blaine County, ID, with follow up analysis of humoral response to seasonal coronaviruses and functionality of SARS-CoV-2 antibodies (a collaboration with Ketchum FD, University of Washington [UW] Virology and Albany College of Pharmacy and Health Sciences).

-Elizabeth Duke and Josh Schiffer developed a mathematical model to explain why remdesivir has a greater antiviral effect on SARS CoV-2 in lung versus nasal passages in rhesus macaques.
+Elizabeth Duke, Fabian Cardozo-Ojeda, and Josh Schiffer developed a mathematical model to explain why remdesivir has a greater antiviral effect on SARS CoV-2 in lung versus nasal passages in rhesus macaques.
+With Ashish Goyal.